kstenerud/concise-encoding/ce-structure.md

 Array Types
 -----------

-Array types represents a contiguous sequence of fixed length elements.
-The type of an array determines how its contents are interpreted.
+An array represents a contiguous sequence of fixed length elements.
+The type of the array determines how its contents are interpreted.

 There are three kinds of array representations in Concise Encoding:

  * String-like arrays, which contain UTF-8 data.
 String-like array lengths are counted in bytes.
- * [Typed arrays](#typed-array), which represent binary encoded elements.
-A typed array's length is counted according to the width of its elements.
+ * [Typed arrays](#typed-array), whose contents represent elements of a particular type.
+A typed array's length is counted in elements, not bytes.
- * Custom Types, which represent custom data as a sequence of bytes or UTF-8 characters.
-Custom type lengths are counted in bytes.
-Custom types are actually encoded using one of the other two representations, but have user-defined meanings.
+ * Custom types, which represent custom data that only a custom codec designed for them will understand.
+Custom type lengths are counted in bytes, and are encoded either in the style of a uint8 array for custom binary, or a string-like array for custom text.

 ### String-like Arrays